 Ever wondered how Christmas is celebrated around the world?
-As the classic Christmas song goes, ‘It’s the most wonderful time of the year’ and every country has its own Christmas season traditions from celebrating St. Nicholas day to having Christmas in the middle of summer everywhere does something different but decidedly special to mark the occasion.
+As the classic Christmas song goes, “It’s the most wonderful time of the year” and every country has its own festive season traditions.
+From celebrating St. Nicholas’s day to having Christmas in the middle of summer, every country around the world does something different but decidedly special to mark the occasion.

 Follow our Countdown to Christmas on social media